-The MDI Biological Laboratory’s fourth annual 2015 Art Meets Science exhibit will take place at its Salisbury Cove campus this coming summer.
+The MDI Biological Laboratory’s fourth annual Art Meets Science exhibit will take place summer 2015 at its Salisbury Cove campus.
 “Is It Art or Is It Science?” will focus on works that were created to be either artistic or scientific, or both, and which reflect the research interests of the Institution’s scientists.

 “Both artists and scientists use creativity and the discovery process to create images of the world,” says Bonnie Gilfillan, who directs the Art Meets Science program.
 “You can’t always tell whether something was produced for scientific or artistic purposes.
 We’re interested in works that blur the boundaries between these disciplines.”

-The exhibit will be held at the Laboratory from July 1 through September 30, 2015, with an opening reception on July 9 and special events throughout the summer.
+The exhibit will be open from July 1 through September 30, 2015, with an opening reception on July 9 and special events throughout the summer.

 Art Meets Science explores the similarities and intersections between the two disciplines and creates a space where artists, scientists, and the public can communicate and learn from one another.